edibotopic/edibotopic-website/content/notes/tutorialization.md

 Some argue that a sufficiently well-designed game does not require tutorialization, because the player should intuitively discover how to play the game.

-Similar arguments are made about design in general (i.e., the ideal flatpack desk does not require a manual to build as it teaches you how to build it).
+Similar arguments are made about design in general; for example, _software should be self-documenting_.

-_Note to self: It's interesting to consider the opposite: detutorialization._
+_Note to self: It's interesting to consider the opposite... detutorialization._